Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: The SEIR model

 We start with the fully observed case.
 We apply PINN and MAGI to each of the 100 simulated datasets.
 Figure \ref{fig:seir_pinn_full_subset} displays one dataset for illustration.
 The estimated system trajectories are presented in Figure \ref{fig:seir_pinn_full_subset}, where each solid blue curve corresponds to the result from one dataset.
 The error metrics for trajectory reconstruction, forecasting and parameter estimation are summarized using boxplots in Figures \ref{fig:boxplot_seir_traj_err_full_logscale} and \ref{fig:boxplot_param_errors_full}.

-It is evident from Figure \ref{fig:seir_pinn_full_subset} that the performance of PINN is highly dependent on its hyperparameter \(\lambda\): \(\lambda = 10\) significantly outperforms \(\lambda = 1000\).
-SI Figure \ref{fig:seir_pinn_full_plot} further corroborates this observation by examining a broader range of \(\lambda\) values.
-Moreover, even with the best \(\lambda = 10\) setting, PINN occasionally produces outlier trajectories that do not fit the observed data.
+It is evident from Figure~\ref{fig:seir_pinn_full_subset} that the performance of PINN, even under its best-case configuration, is highly sensitive to the choice of the hyperparameter~$\lambda$: in particular, $\lambda = 10$ substantially outperforms $\lambda = 1000$.
+Section~\ref{sec:addtional_seir_results} in the Supplementary Information further corroborates this observation by examining a broader range of $\lambda$ values as well as other PINN configurations.
+In the remainder of the paper, we focus on the best-case PINN and, whenever it is clear from context, refer to it simply as PINN.
+Upon closer examination, even with the best \(\lambda = 10\) setting, PINN occasionally produces outlier trajectories that do not fit the observed data.
 PINN's tendency to produce outliers is also seen in Figure \ref{fig:boxplot_seir_traj_err_full_logscale}, which contains boxplots of in-sample trajectory reconstruction error (Equation \eqref{eq:in-sample RMSE}) and out-of-sample forecasting error (Equation \eqref{eq:pred RMSE}).
-Given that PINN is trained on a large number (60K) of epochs, such outliers are likely due to the optimizer becoming trapped in local modes.
+Given that PINN is trained on a large number (60K or 300K) of epochs, such outliers are likely due to the optimizer becoming trapped in local modes.
 Despite PINN's occasional outliers and greater sensitivity to the choice of the hyperparameter $\lambda$, the majority of well-behaved in-sample trajectory reconstruction instances of PINN and MAGI are roughly comparable, as shown in the top row of Figure \ref{fig:boxplot_seir_traj_err_full_logscale}.
 However, when we move on to forecasting the system at future times, PINN becomes notably worse than MAGI, as shown in the bottom row of Figure \ref{fig:boxplot_seir_traj_err_full_logscale}.
 One possible explanation is that, without data to guide PINN at future time points, it struggles to optimize the over-parameterized network to satisfy the ODE.
 On the contrary, the GP used by MAGI is much more lightweight, making it easier to explore the sampling space and converge towards the correct solution.